grafana/faro-web-sdk/experimental/instrumentation-performance-timeline/README.md

 Note:
 Browser support for entry types differs.
-In the case that one of your specified entries is not support Faro will log a message.
+In the case that one of your specified entries is not support Faro will log a message and does not register to track these entries.

 ### How can I skip entries?